 Emancipation then came to the French territories in 1848, the US in 1865, and Brazil in 1888.
 But it was in March 1807 that the first legal move was made to end the “African holocaust” that shipped up to 20 million people in horrendous conditions across the Atlantic, and forced them into forced labour in inhumane conditions for the rest of their lives.

-Just over 150 years later, on 1 August 1985, the Trinidad & Tobago government declared Emancipation Day a national holiday — thus becoming the first country in the world to declare a national public holiday to commemorate the abolition of slavery.
-The holiday replaced Columbus Discovery Day, which had marked Christopher Columbus’ arrival in Trinidad on 31 July, 1498.
+Just over 150 years later, on 1 August 1985, the Trinidad & Tobago government declared Emancipation Day a national holiday — thus becoming the first independent country in the world to declare a national public holiday to commemorate the abolition of slavery.
+(Notably, the day was declared a public holiday in Jamaica in 1893, but the holiday was abolished in 1962 upon the island’s independence from Britain).
+The holiday in Trinidad & Tobago replaced Columbus Discovery Day, which had marked Christopher Columbus’ arrival in Trinidad on 31 July, 1498.
 Today, most of the Anglophone Caribbean nations also have annual Emancipation Day celebrations.

 Trinidad & Tobago was the first country in the world to mark Emancipation Day with an official holiday.
 Lisa Allen-Agostini explains the significance of the anniversary, in this piece published in our sister publication, Caribbean Beat

 Every year on Emancipation Day, 1 August, a procession winds its way up from Independence Square to the Queen’s Park Savannah, filling the otherwise silent city of Port of Spain with the sound of drumming, music, and singing.
 Trinidadians of all hues and races — though predominantly of African heritage — turn out in their best African garb to remember the past and declare a better future, clapping and chanting as they walk and dance.